wp-plugins/grand-media/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.8.3 =
+Go to Manage Galleries... page -> Available Modules tab -> delete modules -> install new versions of modules (all your galleries will be safe)
+Clear your browser's cache.

 = 0.8.0 =
 Go to Manage Galleries... page -> Available Modules tab -> update modules to latest version